Access4Learning/sif3-framework-dotnet/README.md

 - Updated the GenericConsumer to make paged retrievals by default.
 - Updated the GenericController to handle (GET) requests for paged data.
 - Updated the demo Consumers and Providers to reflect these changes.

+**May 11, 2015 - 0.19.1 Update version of the SIF AU 1.3 data model**

+- Updated the SIF AU 1.3 data model of the Sif3Specification Solution.